What is the average babysitting rate in Australia?

 Babysitting rates in Sydney

 Childcare costs in Sydney are slightly above the average childcare costs across Australia.
-Specifically, the average babysitting rate in Auckland is $19.03 per hour.
-This is 19 cents higher than the average of $18.84 per hour.
-The cost of babysitting in Sydney has dropped over a dollar since last year, 2020.
+Specifically, the average babysitting rate in Sydney is $22.44 per hour.
+This is higher than the average of $19.03 per hour.
+The cost of babysitting in Sydney has increased of about $3 AUD since last year, 2021.

 Babysitting rates in Melbourne

 Wondering how much a babysitter costs in Melbourne?
 Babysitters in Melbourne are paid on average slightly more than those in Sydney.
-The average babysitting rate in Melbourne is $19.16, 32 cents above the country wide average.
-Still, this is nearly a dollar decrease from the $20.14/hour for babysitting in Wellington in 2020.
+The average babysitting rate in Melbourne is $22.98, a dollar above the country wide average.

 Babysitting rates in Brisbane

 And, what do you pay a babysitter per hour in Brisbane?
-Here, the average babysitting rates are $18.72, which is 12 cents below the average across Australia.
-The trend of babysitting rate in Brisbane almost directly follows that of the average across the country, falling from a rate of $19.53 in 2020.
+Here, the average babysitting rates are $21.24.
+The trend of babysitting rate in Brisbane almost directly follows that of the average across the country, increasing from the 2021 rate of $18.72.

 Interested in how much the average babysitter is paid in other areas around Australia?
 Have a look at our infographic for more detailed information!